-- Mao-chan: Alien spies Yuriko and Chinami have disguised themselves as mikos to get people at the shrine to get people to touch one of their cute animals (a big sheep in case) promising them that their first dream of the year will come true.
-But touching the sheep in reality put people into sleep.
-Which soon gives Kagome her hands full since she is the only one of the defence forces not to touch the sheep.
+- Mao-chan: Alien spies Yuriko and Chinami have disguised themselves as mikos to get people at the shrine to get people to touch one of their cute animals (a big sheep in this case) promising them that their first dream of the year will come true.
+But touching the sheep in reality puts people to sleep.
+Which soon leaves Kagome with her hands full since she is the only one of the defence forces not to touch the sheep.

 - W Juliet: Makoto celebrates New Year's Eve at Ito's family.
-Problems however fast ensue when Ito gets her beloved Wholesome Crossdresser to dress like as the boy he is.
+Problems however quickly ensue when Ito gets her beloved Wholesome Crossdresser to dress as the boy he is.

 - The anime adaptation of the episode had the characters (including the Narrator) wish everyone a happy new year.
 We then saw the Platoon playing various games (abusing Giroro in the process) and have an evening party... which also does not go well (to the extent Dororo is grateful he has been forgotten).